rust-lang/book/nostarch/chapter20.md

 For our final project, we’ll make a web server that says “hello” and looks like Figure 20-1 in a web browser.

-!hello from rust at *img/trpl20-01.png*
+Unmatched: GraphicSlug

-Figure 20-1: Our final shared project
+Unmatched: CaptionLine
       Here is our plan for building the web server:

 1. Learn a bit about TCP and HTTP.
-2. Listen for TCP connections on a socket.
+1. Listen for TCP connections on a socket.
-3. Parse a small number of HTTP requests.
+1. Parse a small number of HTTP requests.
-4. Create a proper HTTP response.
+1. Create a proper HTTP response.
-5. Improve the throughput of our server with a thread pool.
+1. Improve the throughput of our server with a thread pool.
 Before we get started, we should mention one detail: the method we’ll use won’t be the best way to build a web server with Rust.
-Community members have published a number of production-ready crates available at *https://crates.io/* that provide more complete web server and thread pool implementations than we’ll build.
+Community members have published a number of production-ready crates available at *https://crates.io* that provide more complete web server and thread pool implementations than we’ll build.
 However, our intention in this chapter is to help you learn, not to take the easy route.
 Because Rust is a systems programming language, we can